AI in the Backseat

 Leadership, Method, and Accountability in an Accelerating Era

 Artificial intelligence is advancing at a velocity that challenges not only how organizations adopt technology, but how they preserve scientific rigor, decision ownership, and human judgment.
-CLAIR was established in response to this widening gap — not as a technology showcase, but as a cross-industry forum to examine how AI reshapes research-intensive work through four interconnected perspectives: AI and the Scientific & Engineering Method; Leadership, Governance, and Accountability; Critical Thinking in Algorithmic Environments; and Organizational and Cultural Transformation in R&D.
+CLAIR was established in response to this widening gap, not as a technology showcase, but as a cross-industry forum examining how AI reshapes research-intensive work through four interconnected perspectives: AI and the Scientific & Engineering Method; Leadership, Governance, and Accountability; Critical Thinking in Algorithmic Environments; and Organizational and Cultural Transformation in R&D.

-Drawing on insights from the 2023–2024 research project on AI in life sciences and healthcare, this opening keynote presents a pragmatic view of both measurable gains and less visible risks emerging from rapid AI implementation.
-While efficiency and analytical scale have improved, subtle erosion of methodological discipline, accountability clarity, and reflective practice has also been observed.
-Although grounded in life sciences, these patterns proved highly recognizable across other research-intensive organizations, indicating broader relevance beyond a single sector.
+Drawing on insights from the 2023–2024 research project on AI in life sciences and healthcare, this keynote presents a pragmatic view of both measurable gains and less visible risks emerging from rapid AI implementation.
+While efficiency, pattern recognition, and analytical scale have improved, subtle erosion of methodological discipline, accountability clarity, and reflective practice has also been observed.
+Although grounded in life sciences, these dynamics proved recognizable across research-intensive sectors more broadly.